alkabil-audio/alkabil.site/DOCUMENTATION.md

 links for depth, so there's no per-page or `../` bookkeeping for those.

 **The header is fixed and always on top** (`position: fixed; z-index: 1000`), so it persists as content scrolls under it.
-It's a translucent frosted bar — a semi-transparent dark backdrop (`background: rgba(0,0,0,0.55)`) with a `backdrop-filter: blur()` — carrying white nav/brand text.
-The dark backdrop gives consistent contrast over every section (dark hero, white pages, gray accent), so no page sets its own header color; tune the bar's darkness via that `rgba` alpha in `css/style.css`.
+It carries white nav/brand text on a faint red frosted tint that **fades in only once the page is scrolled** — over the dark hero it starts fully transparent.
+Pages that don't open on that dark hero keep the tint permanently, so the white text always has something behind it; no page sets its own header color.
 Pages whose content begins at the very top add `padding-top: var(--header-h)` to their first section so nothing hides under the fixed bar.
+Full details — the scroll threshold, height/`--header-h`, and the full-bleed width — are in §1.4a.

 **Section themes** (`theme-black` / `theme-white` / `theme-bright`) set background + text color; a `section-bg` div with an `<img>` inside makes a